zaikin/wowtcp/README.md

 ## Design Decisions

-The application does not include a separate service layer.
-Given the simplicity of the application, adding a service layer would introduce unnecessary complexity without providing significant benefits.
-The current design keeps the code straightforward and easy to understand.
+Due to the simplicity of the application, a separate service layer was omitted to avoid unnecessary complexity.
+This design keeps the code straightforward and easy to understand while demonstrating secure TCP communication using PoW.
+Additionally, the TCP client is implemented in a very basic way solely to demonstrate that the algorithm works rather than serving as a fully featured client application.